MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/api-limits.md

 When a client application makes extraordinarily demanding requests, the Common Data Service follows the common pattern for online services.
 We return an error indicating that too many requests have been made.

 - With the Web API we return a [429 Too Many Requests](https://developer.mozilla.org/docs/Web/HTTP/Status/429) error.
 - With the Organization Service you will get an [OrganizationServiceFault](/dotnet/api/microsoft.xrm.sdk.organizationservicefault) error with one three specific error codes.
-More information: [API Limit Errors returned](#api-limit-errors-returned)
+More information: [Service Protection API Limit Errors returned](#api-limit-errors-returned)

 ## Impact on client applications

-It is the responsibility of client applications to manage API limit errors.
+It is the responsibility of client applications to manage service protection API limit errors.
 Exactly how to manage this error depends on the nature of the application.

 ### Interactive client applications

 The service protection limits are high enough that it should be rare for an individual using an interactive client application to encounter them during normal usage.
 However, it is possible if the client application allows for bulk operations.
-Client application developers should be aware of how service protection API Limits are enforced and design the UI to reduce the potential for users to send extremely demanding requests to the server.
-But they should still expect that API Limit errors can occur and be prepared to handle them.
+Client application developers should be aware of how service protection API limits are enforced and design the UI to reduce the potential for users to send extremely demanding requests to the server.
+But they should still expect that service protection API limit errors can occur and be prepared to handle them.

 Client application developers should not simply throw the error to display the message to the user.
 The error message is not intended for end users.
 See [Retry operations](#retry-operations) for specific strategies.

 ### Data integration applications

-Applications designed to load data into CDS or perform bulk updates must also be able to manage API limit errors.
+Applications designed to load data into CDS or perform bulk updates must also be able to manage service protection API limit errors.
 These applications prioritize throughput so they can complete their work in the minimum amount of time.
 These applications must have a strategy to retry operations.
 There are several strategies that they can apply to get the maximum throughput.
 More information: [How to maximize throughput](#how-to-maximize-throughput).

 ### Portal applications